bmp713/React-Social-Frontend/README.md

 npm install
 nodemon server.js

 Login with "Demo" as user and password as "Welcome123"
+Or create a new account